sustainable-rails/log_method/README.md

 * `[SomeClass#some_method]` - this gives the class and method where the log statement originated.
 Super helpful when looking at log output and trying to find what code generated that log message.
-* `(via LogMethod::Log)` - This makes it clear that *this* gem produced this ouput.
+* `(via LogMethod::Log)` - This makes it clear that *this* gem produced this output.
 If you don't see this, it means something else is generating log output, too.
-Very handy for understanding the source of your log statemlents.
+Very handy for understanding the source of your log statements.
 * `trace_id:7efa5401-08d8-44e3-b101-d5806563a3da` - If you set a trace id at the start of a web request, or when you queue a background job, you can then trace all log statements related to that request.
 SUPER handy for understanding what all happened in a given request you are looking at.
 * `current_user_id:42` - System behavior often depends on who is logged in or who the "current actor" is.
 So you want this in your log.